mesosphere/dcos-docs-site/pages/services/dse/2.4.0-5.1.10/release-notes/index.md

 - Upgrade to version 6.1.2 of DataStax Enterprise Opscenter.

 ## Breaking Changes
 - This is a major release available for DC/OS 1.9 or higher.
 You cannot upgrade to version 2.0.0-5.1.2 from any previous versions of the  package.
-This is due to the separation of the core DSE nodes from Opscenter.
+This is due to the separation of the core {{ model.shortTechName }} nodes from Opscenter.